Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

   All accounts of the selected account class are displayed in the list.

 2. Select the account to be edited.
-  > [Warning] Be aware that any changes made to an existing account will overwrite the preset values.
+  > [Warning] Be aware that any changes made to an account will overwrite the preset values.

 3. Edit the fields as appropriate.

 4. Click the [SAVE] button.
   The account has been edited.
 The edited account is displayed in the list.

 ## Delete an account

-You can delete an existing account, for example if it is no longer applicable.
+You can delete an account, for example if it is no longer applicable.

 ### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
+- The accounting has been configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
+- A valid fiscal year has been created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).

 ### Procedure